 Newtek NY's authorized capital stock consists of 54,000,000 Shares of common stock, \$0.02 par value per Share, and 1,000,000 shares of preferred stock, \$0.02 par value per share.
-As of September 15, 2014, there were 37,807,106 Shares of Newtek NY outstanding and entitled to vote, without giving effect to the proposed Reverse Stock Split, constituting the only class of stock outstanding and entitled to vote at the meeting.
+On the Record Date, there were [35,380,888] Shares of Newtek NY outstanding and entitled to vote, without giving effect to the proposed Reverse Stock Split, constituting the only class of stock outstanding and entitled to vote at the meeting.
 Each Share entitles the holder thereof to one vote.
 On the Record Date, there were no shares of preferred stock issued and outstanding.